 We’ve been cruising the Caribbean for 3 months on our boat, Starry Horizons.
-We spent 13 days cruising Saint Lucia, and the town of Soufrière, with its lush nature and stunning landscapes, was a highlight.
+We spent 13 days cruising Saint Lucia, and the town of Soufrière – with its lush nature, stunning landscapes, and the rugged silhouettes of the Pitons – was a highlight.

 The French founded Soufrière and made it the first capital of Saint Lucia.
 It’s relatively small now, with about 8,000 residents on the west coast of Saint Lucia, and its primary industry is tourism.

 From downtown Soufrière, we took off to walk through town and out towards the Diamond Botanical Gardens.
 The French King Louis XIV granted these lands as an estate to three brothers.
 As was common at the time, the estate produced cane sugar from a mill that was built in 1765.
 The grounds include waterfalls and a mineral spring.

 The gardens were nice, although nothing compared to the Deshaies Gardens; the falls were beautiful, but didn’t compare to the Emerald Pools of Dominica; and the mineral pools were nice but not what I was expecting (I had in mind a natural pool, not tiled).
 MAN are we spoiled!

 Tipping or asking for tips in St Lucia is very prominent in the culture, not at restaurants but pretty much any tourist activity is a little tainted with the tipping practices.
 While walking through the gardens, we started chatting with one of the gardeners, who eagerly showed us the herb and vegetable garden, while pointing out all the names of the plants and trees out to us.
 Of course, in the end, he held out his hand and said that they all work hard and if we can give him anything it would be appreciated (we did).